pnp/pnpjs/packages/odata/docs/core.md

 ## interface ODataParser<T>

-Base interface used to descibe a class that that will parse incoming responses.
+Base interface used to describe a class that that will parse incoming responses.
 It takes a single type parameter representing the type of the value to be returned.
 It has two methods, one is optional:

 * parse(r: Response): Promise<T> - main method use to parse a response and return a Promise resolving to an object of type T